MoBakour/peeko/api.md

     ```js
     {
         success: true,
-        videoDocument: VideoObject // an object with the video information
+        videoDocument: VideoDocument // an object with the video information
     }
     ```